How to improvise on piano

 As mentioned above, when using the Major or Natural Minor Scale it is a good idea to be restrictive with notes that can create dissonance.

 A tip: try to anticipate the sound of notes you are about to play.
-And also, focus on which function the notes has in the scale, for example, you should make a difference between the root note and the rest of the notes.
+And also, focus on which function the notes have in the scale, for example, you should make a difference between the root note and the rest of the notes.

 Which scales to use